|

 Strangely enough, in

-most cases the functional tools
+many cases the functional tools

-bird-humans, which clearly played
+bird-humans, which apparently played

 a dominant role in the belief system (animism/shamanism?) of the people that left these